pokt-network/poktroll/docs/pkg/client/events.md

   react to chain events.
-- **Generic Replay Client**: Offers a generic typed replay client to listen for specifc events on chain, and handles reconnection and subscription on error, if the `EventsQueryClient` returns an error/is closed.
+- **Generic Replay Client**: Offers a generic typed replay client to listen for specifc events on chain, and handles reconnection and subscription on error, if the `EventsQueryClient` returns an error or is unexpectedly closed.

 ## Usage (`EventsQueryClient`)